-Over thousands of years, our ancient ancestors all over the world developed ways of working with soul, ways of communicating with spirit and ways to heal through connecting to nature.
+For thousands of years, our ancient ancestors around the world developed ways of working with soul, ways of communicating with spirit and ways to heal through connecting to nature.
 The powerful healing systems they developed are referred to as Shamanism, a term which comes from the Siberian tribal word for its practitioners – Shaman.

 Shamanism is like tapping into a vast reservoir of ancient timeless knowledge which can be practiced anywhere under any conditions.
-It helps us to develop the best in ourselves, to improve the quality of how we relate to each other and to the earth and gives us tools for dealing with the challenges and difficulties of life.
+It helps us to develop the best in ourselves by giving us tools to deal with the challenges of life whilst improving the quality of how we relate to each other.
 Shamanism is especially powerful in healing the effects of past traumas and shows us how to live in balance and harmony with the earth, with others and with ourselves.

 The original meaning of the word Shaman is “she/he who can see in the dark”.
 Here the word “dark” is not literal but spiritual.
 It refers to our ability to explore the inner workings of our own psyche.
 A Shaman is one who can safely negotiate the inner worlds to recover wisdom, bring back psychic medicine, and to retrieve lost and damaged aspects of soul.